 In 1986 Bill went to hear a biologist from Michigan State talk about some pheasants the Michigan DNR had imported from China from an area with the same climate as the Midwest.
 When asked about procuring these pheasants, the speaker told Bill it would be impossible for him to make the same kind of contacts, since he was “just a farmer.”

 It took three years of planning and the assistance of the Wisconsin Department of Agriculture, but in 1989, Bill was able to import a shipment of Ringneck pheasant eggs from China.
 The eggs were collected near Changchun City, in the Jilin Province in northeast China, just north of Korea.
 The latitude where the eggs were collected is 45 degrees north of the equator, the same latitude as the northern states of the United States.
-After another shipment arrived in 1990, the Manchurian pheasants were cross-bred with MacFarlane’s’ own Ringneck hens.
+After another shipment arrived in 1990, the Manchurian pheasants were cross-bred with MacFarlane's own Ringneck hens.
 Over the next 25 years, millions of Manchurian Cross pheasants were hatched and sold.
 The Manchurian Cross Ringneck continues to be a tremendously popular breed.
-Read more about these interesting birds at www.pheasant.com in blogs titled, 25 Years of the Manchurian Project-Part 1, and Back to the Past-Manchurian Project-Part 2.
+Read more about these interesting birds in our companion articles, 25 Years of the Manchurian Project-Part 1, and Back to the Past-Manchurian Project-Part 2.

 MacFarlane pheasants continued to expand: